Exercise After an Ankle Sprain

 Back To Normal

 Always be sure to check with your doctor before performing any exercises of course.
 Once you can comfortably use a resistance band however, you are ready to start using your ankle more.
 Start slow by walking, then power walking, and more building back up to your workout or sport.
-Ankle sprains may be frustrating to get over, but you can get back to normal if you take it slow, follow doctor’s instructions, and get some expert rehab advice from a good specialist like those at Plancher Orthopedics & Sports Medicine in NYC.
+Ankle sprains may be frustrating to get over, but you can get back to normal if you take it slow, follow doctor’s instructions, and get some expert rehab advice from a good specialist like those at Plancher Orthopedics in NYC.
 Contact us today.